Eyevinn/channel-engine/README.md

 ## Master manifest filtering

 The engine supports a very simplistic and basic filtering of media playlists included in the master manifest.
 Currently supports to filter on video bandwidth and video height.
-To specify a filter provide the query parameter `filter` when loading the master manifest, e.g. `(type=="video"&&height>200)&&(type=="video"&&height<400)`.
-This needs to be URL encoded resulting in the following URL: `http://localhost:8000/channels/1/master.m3u8?filter=%28type%3D%3D%22video%22%26%26height%3E200%29%26%26%28type%3D%3D%22video%22%26%26height%3C400%29`
+To specify a filter provide the query parameter `filter` when loading the master manifest, e.g. `(type=="video"ANDheight>200)AND(type=="video"ANDheight<400)`.
+This needs to be URL encoded resulting in the following URL: `http://localhost:8000/channels/1/master.m3u8?filter=%28type%3D%3D%22video%22ANDheight%3E200%29AND%28type%3D%3D%22video%22ANDheight%3C400%29`.

+To filter by video bandwidth use the `systemBitrate` keyword in the query, e.g. `(type=="video"ANDsystemBitrate>2121000)AND(type=="video"ANDsystemBitrate<6161000)`.

+You can also combine the filter conditions, e.g. `(type=="video"ANDheight>240)AND(type=="video"ANDsystemBitrate<4141000)`

 ## API